DARMC/med-mvmts/README.md

 Updating the Database
 --------------------
 Download the main data as a csv file from the Mediterranean Movements project folder on Google Drive.
 No manual formatting of the data is necessary.
-Name this file ``complete_movements_spreadsheet.csv```, although this is not needed if you do not plan to use the single-stage formatter.
+Name this file ```complete_movements_spreadsheet.csv```.

 From the med-mvmts project folder, run ```processing_workflow.py```.